How to avoid crackles and audio dropouts

 To avoid disk overload do the following:

-Please refer to Live's manual, Chapter 32.2 for more tips on how to manage Disk Load.
+Please refer to Live's manual, Chapter 32.2 for more tips on how to manage the Disk Load.

 Further Troubleshooting (Windows)

-In case you're still experiencing issues with audio drop-outs, please see our guide to optimising Windows for audio.
+In case you're still experiencing issues with audio dropouts, please see our guide to optimizing Windows for audio.